hhhhhhhhhn/Scripts/README.md

   YT\_DIR (directory for files) enviroment variables must be set.
 - ytoff: see downloaded youtube videos
 - yts QUERY: Seaches youtube videos.

-## Note
-As mmenu does not seem to work in some systems (e.g. Termux), I've included the fake-mmenu script, which simulates the interface with fzf.
-To install it, copy it to a dir in PATH (like /usr/bin, or in termux /data/data/com.termuxfiles/usr/bin) with the name mmenu.